brikis98/yevgeniy-brikman-homepage/_posts/2015-04-30-masters-of-doom.md

 date: "2015-04-30"
 ---

-A fun, fast paced, hard-to-put-down read that does a great job of telling the story of John Carmack, John Romero, and the groundbreaking games they created (Wolfenstein 3D, Doom, Quake).
-By the time I was done, I had a massive desire to a) play games, b) play old school games like quake, and c) spend all night coding and eating pizza.
+A fun, fast-paced, hard-to-put-down read that does a great job of telling the story of John Carmack, John Romero, and the groundbreaking games they created (Wolfenstein 3D, Doom, Quake).
+By the time I was done, I had a massive desire to:

+- Play games.
+- Play old school games like quake.
+- Spend all night coding and eating pizza.

 ## Quotes